aeroimperial-optimization/QUINOPT/README.md

 If you find QUINOPT useful, or have used it in your own work, please reference if by citing the following paper:

-[G. Fantuzzi, A. Wynn, P. Goulart, A. Papachristodoulou, _Optimization with affine homogeneous quadratic integral inequality constraints_, arXiv:1607.04210v1 [math.OC]]{http://arxiv.org/abs/1607.04210v1}.
+G. Fantuzzi, A. Wynn, P. Goulart, A. Papachristodoulou, _Optimization with affine homogeneous quadratic integral inequality constraints_, [arXiv:1607.04210v1 [math.OC]](http://arxiv.org/abs/1607.04210v1).
 Submitted to Mathematical Programming.